 This was followed by the Hotel Eden Roc on the shore of Lake Maggiore in Ascona.
 Combined with the Mediterranean climate of Ticino and mild temperatures even in winter, the luxury hotel was the perfect complement to the winter sports hotels.

-With the acquisition of the neighbouring, previously four-star Hotel Europe au Lac, the capacity of the Hotel Eden Roc doubled.
+With the acquisition of the neighbouring, previously four-star Hotel Europa, the capacity of the Hotel Eden Roc doubled.

 The Carlton Hotel reopened after a complete renovation that had lasted 18 months.
 There are now 60 suites that all have a view over Lake St. Moritz.